DevsparZeroGitHubUser/hello-world/READMECordovaLite.md

 | • KBA Verification                                    |

 ### <a name="AddSDK"></a> Adding SDK into project
 <i>Step 1:</i> Download Xendity SDK folder into local folder.
-The files are located in together with this document.
+The files are located together in the same directory with this document.
 Otherwise, please contact Xendity Admin for SDK request.
-Please note that before any integration to the existing project, the developer may opt to modify the codes in the plugin to suit their requirements e.g. Camera UI. <br>
+Please note that before any integration is done to the existing project, you may modify the codes in the plugin to suit your requirements e.g. Camera UI. <br>

 <i>Step 2:</i> Integrate the SDK into existing project:
 1. Go to Command Prompt and navigate to the designated project folder that requires the SDK Integration.